kartik-212004/kartik-212004/README.md

-20 years old engineerand a vibe coder i build full stack applcaiiotn currently getting into blockchain and stuff . apart from this you will find me buried in books or zoning out watching planes on Flightradar24.
+20 years old engineerand a vibe coder <br/>
+i build full stack applications <br/>
+apart from this you will find me buried in books or zoning out watching planes on Flightradar24.<br/>